PaddlePaddle/Paddle/paddle/fluid/pir/drr/README.md

 ---
 ## 1. Related Background

-PASS is a crucial component for optimizing intermediate representations (IR), and the transformation of DAG-to-DAG (Replace a subgraph of the directed acyclic graph (DAG) type in the original graph with another DAG) is the most common type of Pass.
+PASS is a crucial component for optimizing intermediate representations (IR), and the transformation of DAG-to-DAG (Replace a subgraph of the directed acyclic graph (DAG) type in the original graph with another subgraph) is the most common type of Pass.
 The transformation of DAG-to-DAG can be divided into two steps: matching and rewriting.
 Matching refers to the complete matching of a known subgraph to the corresponding target subgraph in the Program, while rewriting refers to replacing the matched graph with a new subgraph.

 DRR can reduce the development cost of PASS, allowing developers to focus on processing optimization logic without caring about the data structure of the underlying IR.
 After the developer declares the pattern of the target subgraph and the new subgraph to be replaced through a set of simple and easy-to-use interfaces, DRR can automatically match the original subgraph in the Program and replace it with the new subgraph.